Zoo of Correlation Inequalities in Holography and Beyond: Introduction

 Holographic states display distinctive correlation structures.
 A well-known example is the monogamy of mutual information~\cite{Hayden:2011ag}.
 Another characteristic feature is that they carry substantial multipartite entanglement while supporting very little classical correlation, which motivates our investigation of further inequalities constraining classical and quantum correlations.

 These constraints have geometric roots.
-Our holographic arguments rely on structures like the homology condition, extremality of entanglement entropy, and entanglement wedge nesting, which make inequalities such as subadditivity and strong subadditivity manifest~\cite{Headrick:2007km}.
+Our holographic arguments rely on structures like the homology condition, extremality of HEE, and entanglement wedge nesting, which make inequalities such as subadditivity and strong subadditivity manifest geometrically~\cite{Headrick:2007km}.
 Beyond these, monogamy of mutual information has been formalized in the holographic entropy cone program~\cite{Bao:2015bfa}, which attempts a systematic classification of all entropy inequalities consistent with the bulk geometry.

 However, inequalities involving multiple EWCSs remain less understood.
-While the EWCS has been linked to quantities such as the entanglement of purification/formation and the reflected entropy (referred to above), the Markov gap, and distillable entanglement~\cite{Rains:1998gp}, only a few inequalities have been confirmed.
+While the EWCS has been linked to quantities such as the entanglement of formation/purification, the reflected entropy, the Markov gap, and the distillable entanglement~\cite{Rains:1998gp}, only a few inequalities have been confirmed.
 Some, like the non-negativity of the Markov gap~\cite{Hayden:2021gnu} and the vanishing of distillable entanglement~\cite{Mori:2024gwe}, reinforce the idea that holographic states favor multipartite quantum correlations.
-But generalizations involving multiple EWCS terms have encountered counterexamples \cite{Bao:2021vyq, Jain:2022csf}, suggesting a more delicate structure than for entropy-based measures.\\
+But generalizations involving multiple EWCS terms are more involved~\cite{Bao:2021vyq, Jain:2022csf}; it is challenging to prove them rigorously due to lack of systematic mathematical tools.
+This suggests a more delicate structure than for entropy-based measures.